aehilla/data310_spring2020/project2.md

 <img src="https://user-images.githubusercontent.com/54942759/111838314-8c657800-88cf-11eb-90fb-e4180dc57db8.png" width = 300/>

-> This curve is shows some distinction and is not as close to the 45 degree line.

 How did your random forest model fare when compared to the penalized logistic regression?

 > Its performance is very similar, and the mean ROC AUC values are quite similar (.613, .612, and .611 as compared to .611 in the model I chose for logistic regression).